Policies & Procedures

 Federal SAP Appeal Instructions

 • Complete a Federal SAP Appeal form.
 Submit the form to the Financial Aid Administration office.
 Students will be contacted if more information is requested.
-The appeal decision will be emailed to the student’s Manhattan College account.
+The appeal decision will be emailed to the student’s Manhattan University account.

 The Federal SAP Appeal Form will request supportive documentation to help support the following claimed circumstances: family illness or death, personal illness or serious injury, or other unusual mitigating circumstances.
 The Federal SAP Academic Plan must include: specific outcomes of how Federal SAP can be established and maintained, a list of courses needed, and certification by the student and advisor.